Diving in to a new restaurant concept

 Dive In restaurant offers some new spin on the Nashville Jam Co.’s brunch menu, while adding its own lakeside flair with help from Nashville chef Bobby Hansen.
-New owner Michael Paul and his partner Matthew Wilson met while doing work with Paul’s nonprofit, On Target for Veterans.
+New owner Michael Paul and his partner Brian Parker met while doing work with Paul’s nonprofit, On Target for Veterans.
 For more information about the nonprofit supporting disabled veterans, visit ontarget4vets.org.

-Wilson saw that the previous owners, Gary and Cortney Baron, had put the Nashville Jam Co. restaurant location up for sale and helped to assemble the four-person partnership that would create the Dive In concept.
+Parker saw that the previous owners, Gary and Cortney Baron, had put the Nashville Jam Co. restaurant location up for sale and helped to assemble the four-person partnership that would create the Dive In concept.

 “The previous owner, Gary [Baron], was into making jams, and decided he wanted to focus his attention on just making the jams,” Paul said.
 “So we’ve come in.
 We think it’s a great location.
 Our chef came from downtown Nashville and is adding flair to the menu to make it more of a Nashville foodie experience.”